TapwaveZodiac/novelaiUKB/docs/Tag-Retrieval-Bookmarklet.md

 # How to Make a Bookmarklet to Auto Copy Tags

-Bookmarklet by *Oathgate & ght901*
+Bookmarklet by *Oathgate & ght901 & JustAnotherGuy*

 Tutorial by *Oathgate*